Code-Institute-Submissions/CI-MS4-The-Record-Store/TESTS.md

 9. As a shopper I want to be able to create a user account to store and view my order history.
 	- I can click on the profile icon on the main navbar from any page and I will be taken to the sign in page, on the sign in page there is a link for new customers to sign up.
 	- When I have created an account I can click on the profile to be taken to my account page where I can view my order history.
-10.As a shopper I want to be able to create a user account to store and recall my wishlist.
+10. As a shopper I want to be able to create a user account to store and recall my wishlist.
 	- I can click on the profile icon on the main navbar from any page and I will be taken to the sign in page, on the sign in page there is a link for new customers to sign up.
 	- Whenever I log in to my account, any items in the session wishlist that are not in the wishlist saved to my account will be added to by wishlist and saved.
 Then my account wishlist will be loaded into the session.
 	- When I log in if there is no items in the session wishlist then my account wishlist will be loaded into the session.